futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 ![Another inductive graph based on the given sample graph](/images/sample_inductive_graph321.png)

-Looking back at the definition of the `Graph` type, it looks quite similar to the one of lists but it's not quite the same because there are rules for the construction of a graph, namely that the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.
+Looking back at the definition of the `Graph` type, it might look quite similar to the one of lists but it's not quite the same because there are rules for the construction of a graph, namely that the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.

+### Active patterns